mercari/mercari-engineering-ladder/en/MG6.md

 ## Priorities / Direction
 **Decides** technical policies and specifications **for development across companies that** enhance the value of the product in **the long term, as well as leads the company to achieve business goals.**

-**Known by those around them as an expert in domain knowledge, using that knowledge to participate in creating business strategies for large-scale market impact.**
+**Recognized by those around them as an expert in domain knowledge of not just their company, but also of other companies, and uses that knowledge to participate in creating business strategies aimed at making a significant impact in the market.**

 **Helps create a highly productive organization and product and is recognized for those contributions by engineers both in their company and in others.**